 The goal of this program is to accelerate our modernization efforts, which will allow us to operate more effectively in meeting your technological needs, both now and in the future.

-This event impacts both incoming and outgoing file transmissions and will result in IP address changes for all J.P.
+This event affects both incoming and outgoing file transmissions and will result in IP address changes for all J.P.
 Morgan servers.
 You will have to make changes to your file transmission infrastructure to accommodate these changes.

 Examples of the types of changes that may be required include: